Humboldtia bourdillonii: Ecology

 The flowers were observed to be wind pollinated and the flowers open gradually throughout the day and opening completely between 4:30 and 5:30 PM.
 The poor viability of seeds from the open pollinated flowers was attributed to wind not carrying enough pollen load.
 Thrips were found causing damage to the inflorescence, flowers and young seeds while weevils were observed to be causing heavy damage to the seed pods.
 Besides, the seeds are recalcitrant with high moisture resulting in shorter germination window.

 Threats and Conservation

 As per IUCN assessment done in 2024, an estimated 6000 mature trees exist in the wild close to the threatened riparian evergreen rain forests of the Western ghats.
 The population near Vagamon is under pressure from tourism related development.
-Short-distance seed dispersal, land slides induced by climate change were noticed to be other threats.
+Short-distance seed dispersal, landslides induced by climate change were noticed to be other threats.

-Conservation efforts for this tree species were attempted by Kerala Forest Research Institute where seedlings were planted in protected environment.
+Conservation efforts for this tree species were attempted by Kerala Forest Research Institute where seedlings were planted in a protected environment.
 Different techniques of propagation were also being researched.